Atomicity and boundedness of monotone Puiseux monoids: Acknowledgments

 \section{Acknowledgments}

 While working on this paper, the first author was supported by the UC Berkeley Chancellor Fellowship, and the second author was under the University of Florida Mathematics Department Fellowship.
-The authors thank Scott Chapman for helpful suggestions.
+With pleasure both authors thank Scott Chapman and the anonymous referee for valuable suggestions which resulted in an improvement of this paper.